 The Fischer indole synthesis has become the most popular method to prepare indole rings since its discovery in 1883 by Emil Fischer.
 In essence, the Fischer indole synthesis can be regarded as the cyclization of an arylhydrazone, prepared from aryl hydrazine and aldehyde or a ketone by treatment with an acid catalyst or effected thermally to form the indole nucleus.
 The mechanism has been the subject of intensive investigations for over a century, and many intermediates have been isolated and characterized.

 The Fischer indole synthesis reaction is given below.

-There has probably been more work carried out on the synthesis of indoles than on any other single heterocyclic system and consequently many routes are available; ring syntheses of benzo furans and benzo thiophenes have been much less studied.
-The Fischer indole synthesis now more than 100 years old, is still widely used – an aryl hydrazone is heated with an acid, a multi step sequence ensues, ammonia is lost and an indole is formed.
+There has probably been more work carried out on the synthesis of indoles than on any other single heterocyclic system, and consequently, many routes are available; ring syntheses of benzofurans and benzo thiophenes have been much less studied.
+The Fischer indole synthesis now more than 100 years old, is still widely used – an aryl hydrazone is heated with an acid, a multi-step sequence ensues, ammonia is lost, and indole is formed.

 Fischer Indole Synthesis Reaction Mechanism

-The arylhydrazone prepared from condensation of an aryl hydrazine and a carbonyl compound, undergoes protonation and isomerization to the enamine lautomer.
-The protonated enamine lautomer then undergoes an irreversible electrocyclic rearrangement that is [3,3] – sigmatropic rearrangement where the N-N bond is broken.
+The arylhydrazone prepared from condensation of an aryl hydrazine and a carbonyl compound, undergoes protonation and isomerization to the enamine tautomer.
+The protonated enamine tautomer then undergoes an irreversible electrocyclic rearrangement that is [3,3] – sigmatropic rearrangement where the N-N bond is broken.

 The resulting double imine then re-aromatizes the benzene ring to provide an anilino imine, whose nucleophilic amine group attacks the imine intramolecularly to afford the amino indoline.
 Loss of a molecule of ammonia and aromatization then deliver the indole.